Black Spruce Seedlings

 [a.k.a.
 Abies mariana, Picea nigra, Picea brevifolia]

-The Black Spruce is a slow growing northern species which generally does not reach more than 30ft tall except in rare circumstances.
+The Black Spruce is a slow growing northern species with dense foliage, and generally does not reach more than 30ft tall except in rare circumstances.
 Combine that with its tendency to grow very narrow and its tolerance of shade and you'll find that the Black Spruce is well-suited to tight planting spaces.
 It is commonly found in the Great Lake States and the Northeast US.

 Although Black Spruce is generally a zone 2-5 species, it can do quite well in zone 6 if planted in a persistently damp, wet location which does not drain well.
 In fact it is a perfect wetland species which prefers lowland locations around ponds and streams, and is a good companion evergreen species for the deciduous Tamarack Larch.
 Black Spruce are also remarkably tolerant of poor soils, and are relatively free of pests and disease.